-The long-term user traits that we investigated in this study consisted of the following three cognitive abilities: perceptual speed (a measure of speed when performing simple perceptual tasks), verbal working memory (a measure of storage and manipulation capacity of verbal information), and visual working memory (a measure of storage and manipulation capacity of visual and spatial information).
+The long-term user traits that we investigated in this study consisted of the following three cognitive abilities (which we found not to be correlated with each other): perceptual speed (a measure of speed when performing simple perceptual tasks), verbal working memory (a measure of storage and manipulation capacity of verbal information), and visual working memory (a measure of storage and manipulation capacity of visual and spatial information).
 Perceptual speed and visual working memory were selected because they were among the perceptual abilities explored by Velez et al. [2], as well as among the set that Conati and Maclaren [1] found to impact user performance with radar graphs and a Multiscale Dimension Visualizer (MDV).
 We also chose verbal working memory because we hypothesized that it may affect a user's performance with a visualization in terms of how the user processes its textual components such as labels.
 In the following sections, we describe our analysis and results regarding the effect that these three user traits, as well as task difficulty (defined in section 5.4) have on a user's gaze behavior.